The Cyclist’s Guide to Topsham

 You can park up as you enter the town on a rack near the well-signposted Matthews Hall, or at St Margaret’s Church in the heart of the shopping area, or at two separate racks down at The Quay – an ideal place for a pit-stop of food, drink and a glorious Exe estuary view.

 If you want to stay bike-focussed there’s a cycle-through coffee and cake stop (honestly!) at Route 2 Cafe – just look for the bright signs at the junction of Strand the The Quay.

-One great plus for cyclists is the number of cafes in the town, each with a takeaway service: at The Quay, on the waterfront Underway, and at the Recreation Ground you’ll find benches to use, most within sight of racks for security.
+One great plus for cyclists is the number of cafes in the town, each with a takeaway service and many sit-in: if you’re staying outside you’ll see at The Quay, on the waterfront Underway, and at the Recreation Ground you’ll find benches to use, most within sight of racks for security.

 Of course, Topsham’s famous for its large range of independent shops, spectacular food and drink options and glorious architecture – all worth exploring when you’re there, with some well-known to NCN Route 2 riders already.
 After you’re fuelled up sufficiently, continue your adventure along the estuary, through the pretty villages of Exton and Lympstone, passing Lympstone Commando and then on to Exmouth and its beautiful beach and promenade – all very safe and predominantly on off-road dedicated cycle paths